jprchlik/sigmoid_selector/README.md

 short axis, southern leading short axis, and northern leading short axis.
 Everytime you click a new appears.

 Again the program asks for more human input.
-This time it is to put a box around the sigmiod.
+This time it is to put a box around the sigmoid.
 The box is important because it helps define the bounding box for the background in the Full Width Half Maximum (FWHM) calculation, and it helps the program flare_cme_sigcat locate nearby flares.

 Finally, the last of the human input.
 The program asks for the core of the sigmoid to determine the FWHM.
-Click first point in the trailing core of the sigmiod, and the second point in the leading core.
+Click first point in the trailing core of the sigmoid, and the second point in the leading core.
 Those two point set the x boundary from which to calculate the FWHM.
 Once you select the leading edge of the sigmoid core, two new windows will pop up in the upper left.
-The farthest to the left is an image of the sigmiod rotated by the slope of the line selected in the sigmiod core.
+The farthest to the left is an image of the sigmoid rotated by the slope of the line selected in the sigmoid core.
 Highlight in the image is the region used to calculate the sigmoids FWHM.
-If you notice any irregularities due to structures not a part of the sigmoid reclassify the sigmiod using a new box that exclues the structure.
+If you notice any irregularities due to structures not a part of the sigmoid reclassify the sigmoid using a new box that exclues the structure.

 The calculation of the FWHM is a little tricky,